alphagov/government-service-design-manual/agile/writinguserstories.md

 ## Taking a rain check &mdash; the promise of a conversation

-Agile teams prefer face-to-face conversation over detailed documentation[3].
+[Agile teams prefer face-to-face conversation over detailed documentation](http://agilemanifesto.org/principles.html).
 Face-to-face is faster and more accurate than written documentation and allows developers to build up a detailed mental model of the user goals, workflows, constraints and all of the myriad issues which must be taken into account when building a software system.

 The story card is just a placeholder, a promise to have a conversation when the time is right.
 We can use the story card and some brief initial conversations to estimate a story and fit it into an agile backlog.
 When development work actually starts the users or user proxy can be consulted to fill out the details.
 The user story is the sum of all of these conversations, sketches and whiteboard diagrams, not just the card.
 These conversations need never be written down or archived, instead they are translated directly into automated tests and working code.